 “Those kind of things don’t make any difference on the pitch,” offers Liverpool manager Rafael Benitez, possibly more in hope than expectation, to a room full of journalists frenzied by news of a booze-fuelled scandal behind the scenes.

-“He laid into him with a golf club for refusing to sing,” it continues, revealing in detail the unbelievable sequence of events that allegedly transpired behind closed doors on the sleepy southern coast of Portugal.
+“He laid into him with a golf club for refusing to sing,” it continued, revealing in detail the unbelievable sequence of events that allegedly transpired behind closed doors on the sleepy southern coast of Portugal.

-The incident has left Liverpool fans reeling.
 It is a transgression timed to imperfection, an intervention with the potential to cause maximum disruption ahead of the team’s most important game of the season: Barcelona, away, in the Champions League.